 Each term all year groups have a minimum of one CEIAG assembly.
 Term 1 is an introduction to CareersInc, our impartial, external careers advisors, and what they offer.
 Term 2 is an aspirational assembly led by our careers coordinator and in Term 3 there is a further education/higher education focus.
 There are several other assemblies that run throughout the year led by various external providers for various year groups with a focus on aspirations, further and higher education, careers and professions.

-Students can access careers information in many ways at Outwood Grange Academy’s including:
+Students can access careers information in many ways at the academy including:

-The careers information on this website will next be reviewed in February 2020.
+The careers information on this website will be reviewed every academic year.